 This investigation is new and with an accelerating effort to design and develop better efficient engines while researchers have devoted significant resources to developing a CNG-DI engine.
 It is believed that CNG-DI engine has great potential to optimize fuel supply and combustion, which in turn can deliver better performance and lower fuel consumption.
-Until now, no one has successfully designed an in-cylinder direct injection (with Otto cycle) CNG-DI engine for use on production vehicle.
+Research investigation on in-cylinder direct injection (with Otto cycle) CNG-DI engine is not found in literature.
 However, many researchers have conducted works on CNG-DI system for diesel engine as in Ref [1-6].
-Hence, the output of this investigation and developing capabilities for advanced CNG-DI engine using gasoline cycle with SI system will be a realization of engineering dream.
+Hence, the output of this investigation and developing capabilities for advanced CNG-DI engine using gasoline cycle with SI system will be one of the realization of engineering dreams.